mrxiaozhuox/dioxus-toast/README.md

 ```

-## Use Toast for different component.
+## Use Toast for different component

 ```rust
 use dioxus::prelude::*;